The Art of Gathering by Priya Parker – Notes from a Community Book Club & Resources

 Assuming we need to cut out what is behind: the context/universe of one person/organization

-Each person has their own universe.
+Each person has their universe.
 It can be shown purposefully or not.

 Importance of the Host Role

 Help people to understand how to work during that time.
-Don’t abdicate your power because you leave themselves to each other by doing so.
-As a host, connect the guest with the common purpose and to each other.
-The host protects the guests from each other and equalises everyone, especially on video calls.
+Don’t surrender your power because you leave yourself to each other.
+As a host, connect the guest with a common purpose and to each other.
+The host protects the guests from each other and equalizes everyone, especially on video calls.

 Code of Conduct

-Have virtual code of conduct on Zoom, Meet etc… It starts when the guest discovers the future promise of the event, i.e. the invitation.
-There is no more journeying time like driving, commuting times to go to events anymore with the pandemic.
-It is more and more about entering and leaves buttons for online events.
-So as a community/host recreates this journeying time/feeling of entering the doorway and leaving it as we would physically do, even for a 60 min gathering.
+Have a virtual code of conduct on Zoom, Meet etc… It starts when the guest discovers the future promise of the event, i.e. the invitation.
+With the pandemic, there is no more journeying time like driving and commuting times to go to events.
+It is more and more about entering and leaving buttons for online events.
+So as a community/host, recreates this journeying time/feeling of entering the doorway and leaving it as we would physically do, even for a 60 min gathering.